 You can always start with basic thumbnail sketches on printer paper just to map out rough ideas.
-Personally, I usually start working on printer paper, because this way I’m less concerned about grids and more about generating ideas.
+Personally, I usually start working on printer paper because this way, I’m less concerned about grids and more about generating ideas.

 Dot grid sketchpads are the best way to go if you want to clean up an idea, and give it more structure.
 The grid helps you estimate distances between items on the page, and create a sort of symmetry in the wireframe.

 There are many great product out there if you want to start wireframing on paper, for instance the Rhodia Dot Pad comes in various sizes for everyday use.
-It only comes with 80 pages but this is fairly typical of most grid sketchbooks.
+It only comes with 80 pages, but this is fairly typical of most grid sketchbooks.

 Dotgrid even accepts bespoke orders that let you design your own custom sketchpad.
 Each book contains just under 100 sheets, so including the front & back you get about 200 pages for grid sketching.

-A couple other dot grid sketchbooks I want to mention include the Behance Dot Grid which is hardcover and spiral bound, although it only contains 50 sheets of paper.
+A couple of other dot grid sketchbooks I want to mention include the Behance Dot Grid which is hardcover and spiral bound, although it only contains 50 sheets of paper.

 The Responsive Design Sketchbook is one of the best resources for web designers.
 No other product designer would need a responsive design sketchbook, but web designers benefit greatly from the freedom to generate ideas at varying device widths on top of a grid layout.